- Solution + inspiration

-These General Terms & Conditions of Trade (hereinafter referred to as “GTCs”) apply to all deliveries and other services we perform for companies as natural persons, legal entities or partnerships having legal capacity within the meaning of Section 14 German Civil Code acting in pursuit of their salaried or independent occupations as well as for legal entities and special assets under public law within the meaning of Section 310 (1) German Civil Code (hereinafter referred to as the “Customer”).
+These General Terms & Conditions of Trade (hereinafter referred to as “GTCs”) apply to deliveries made by us in connection with concluded contracts for products or services as well as other services we perform for companies as natural or legal persons or partnerships having legal capacity within the meaning of Section 14 German Civil Code acting in exercise of his or its trade, business or profession, as well as for legal entities and special funds under public law within the meaning of Section 310 (1) German Civil Code (hereinafter referred to as the “Customer”).
 Our GTCs also apply to any future business relationships, even if no explicit reference is made thereto.

-Any changes made to these GTCs shall at the very least be notified to the Customer by email.
-Should the Customer not object to such changes within four weeks of receiving notification thereof, they shall be deemed agreed.
-The Customer’s attention will be specifically drawn to their right of objection and the legal consequences of non-response whenever changes are made to these GTCs.
+Provided that the material provisions of these GTCs are retained, we are entitled unilaterally to change the provisions of these GTCs.
+We are further entitled to revise the provisions applicable to the Customer insofar as required legally or de facto by the relevant circumstances, for example in case of changes to statutory provisions or relevant court rulings, or in case of necessary or objectively sensible technical updates.
+Such changes made to these GTCs shall at the very least be notified to the Customer by email.
+Should the Customer not object to such changes within six weeks of receiving notification thereof, they shall be deemed agreed.
+We will draw the Customer’s attention specifically to their right of objection and the legal consequences of non-response whenever changes are made to these GTCs.
 In the event of an objection being lodged in good time, the original provisions shall remain in force unaltered.

-A Customer’s order shall be rendered void if it is not confirmed by us in writing within three weeks of receipt.
+A Customer’s order shall be rendered void if it is not confirmed by us at least in text form within three weeks of receipt.

 Where we issue recommendations regarding the use of our products, we shall do so to the best of our knowledge.
 Given the wide range of possible uses, differing requirements and specific conditions of use, however, we can assume no liability for the suitability of a product for any one possible use unless we have explicitly warranted such suitability in writing.
 The Customer is in all cases obliged to verify the product’s suitability for its intended use for themselves as well as to ensure by consulting with, for instance, architects and tradespeople, or by commissioning same, that any building and safety regulations are complied with.